cosmos/sdk-tutorials/academy/3-ibc/4-clients.md

 Assume that the initial `ConsensusState` was created at block 50, but you want to submit a proof of a transaction which happened in block 100.
 In this case, you need to first update the `ConsensusState` to reflect all the changes that have happened between block 50 and block 100.

 To update the `ConsensusState` of the counterparty on the client, a `MsgUpdateClient` containing a `Header` of the chain to be updated must be submitted by a relayer.
-For all IBC client types, Tendermint or otherwise, this `Header` contains the information necessary to update the `ConsensusState`.
+For all IBC client types, CometBFT or otherwise, this `Header` contains the information necessary to update the `ConsensusState`.
 However, IBC does not dictate what the `Header` must contain beyond the basic methods for returning `ClientType` and `GetClientID`.
 The specifics of what each client expects as important information to perform a `ConsensusState` update will be found in each client implementation.

-For example, the Tendermint client `Header` looks like [this](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/light-clients/07-tendermint/tendermint.pb.go#L198):
+For example, the CometBFT client `Header` looks like [this](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/light-clients/07-tendermint/tendermint.pb.go#L198):

 ```go
 type Header struct {